 Ever had a co-worker that just does not seem to care about their job?
 Find people constantly wishing work was over so that they can go home?
 When recruiting a new employee, that is the outcome we try to avoid.
 The hiring process can be hard and grueling but there is only one goal in mind.
-To recruit the right employee, you need someone who fits within your culture and can add value to your organization in a meaningful way.
+To recruit the right employee, you need someone who fits within your culture.
+They should also add value to your organization in a meaningful way.

 Here is what you can do to hire the right employee for your company:

 Are good employees hard to find?
 Where are they hiding?
 The answer might be easier than you expect.
 Here is a couple of places you can turn to find qualified candidates: